 In my teen years, my friend John had a "Johnson Viking Messenger I" CB radio on a table in his room.
-He was actually talking on this thing to people who were several miles away; I had never seen one before and was immediately enthralled.
+He was actually talking on this thing to people who were several miles away; having never seen one before, I was immediately enthralled.
 I had to have one and was soon on the CB band.
+With a few pieces sourced from an old color TV, building a linear amplifier was possible.
+My first homebrew solo 6LQ6 linear amplifier, built from a hand-drawn schematic, actually worked.
+Lacking a wattmeter in those days, I tuned it on a 60-watt lightbulb as my high school electronics teacher had once demonstrated.

 In 1985, I obtained a Novice amateur radio license but didn't use it.
 I had been divorced and met my current wife; buying a house followed as did a couple more kids and on and on.
 Radio took a back seat until 2003 when my friend John--yes, the same friend with the old Viking Messenger I CB, got his Technician license.
 I took the Technician practice exams on QRZ and quickly took and passed the FCC Technician exam.
 I soon took the General class and the Amateur Extra class exams as well.